ShaneKelly89/IrisDataSet-Project/README.md

 2. Download the data set and add it to your repository.
 3. Write a program called analysis.py that:
 • outputs a summary of each variable to a single text file,

 • saves a histogram of each variable to png files, and

 • outputs a scatter plot of each pair of variables.
 It might help to suppose that your manager has asked you to investigate the data set, with a view to explaining it to your colleagues.
 Imagine that you are to give a presentation on the data set in a few weeks’ time, where you explain what investigating a data set entails and how Python can be used to do it.
 You have not been asked to create a deck of presentation slides, but rather to present your code and its output to them.'

+Within the Repository, 'analysis.py' is the main file.
+This contains the python script used to create the output for this project and it should be used if you wish to run the code.
+A summary each variables properties can be found in 'variable_summary.txt' which was created within the 'analysis.py' file.
+The remaining '.py' files were used by the author as places to work on the code away from the main file.

 # Task Preperation